Misconceptions About Russia Are a Threat to America

-Category: World Politics Hits: 1Anyone not hopelessly blinded by his own illusions must recognize that the West today finds itself in a crisis, perhaps even in mortal danger.
+Category: World Politics Hits: 4Anyone not hopelessly blinded by his own illusions must recognize that the West today finds itself in a crisis, perhaps even in mortal danger.
 One could point to numerous particular causes or trace the specific stages over the last 60 years which have led to the present state of affairs.
 But the ultimate cause clearly lies in 60 years of obstinate blindness to the true nature of communism.
 I am not concerned here with those who cherish, glorify and defend communism to this day.
 To such people I have nothing to say.
 Yet there are many others who are aware that communism is an evil and menace to the world, but who have nevertheless failed to grasp its implacable nature.
 And, such individuals, in their capacities as policy advisors and political leaders, are even now committing fresh blunders which will inevitably have lethal repercussions in the future.

 Read more https://www.foreignaffairs.com/articles/russia-fsu/1980-03-01/misconceptions-about-russia-are-threat-america